ant0nisk/pybrl/README.md

 If the language supports Grade-2 translation, the program supports it.

 Moreover, the output of the translation is a list which has the following format:

 `[[u'110000', u'111010', u'111000']]   # This means "braille" in Grade-2 Translation`

-Each sublist represents one Braille cell.
+Each list represents one word, and each string in that sublist is a Braille cell.
 The following image shows the corresponding position in the cell:

 ![Cell Representation](http://inatago.com/Media/cell_repr.png)